Skygauge/tytools/README.md

 You can find these instructions on the [official web page](http://koromix.dev/tytools).

+# Skygauge Instruction
+Run the `build.sh` script.
+This will build the command line tools in `build/linux` Type `tycmd help` to get a list of commands for this utility.
+To upload type `tycmd upload [filename.hex]`.
+This will upload even if the teensy has never been programmed, meaning it's showing up as `16c0:0486 Van Ooijen Technische Informatica Teensyduino RawHID`

 # Overview

 TyTools is a collection of **independent tools** and you only need one executable to use